-Did you know that orthodontics changes the position of teeth and jaws by applying pressure to them?
-The pressure applied to teeth moves the jaws to correctly fit together.
-The extent to which the jaws move depends on the pressure applied.
-Orthodontic treatments can balance the position of jaws.
+Did you know that orthodontics change the position of the patient’s teeth and jaws by applying pressure to them?
+The gradual pressure applied to teeth slowly moves the jaws to correctly fit together.
+It’s to the extent to which the jaws move depends on the pressure applied.
+Using this; orthodontists can form the balance of the position of jaws.

 Malocclusions

-A malocclusion is a misalignment or incorrect relation between teeth of the two dental arches when they approach each other with closing the jaws.
+A malocclusion is a misalignment or incorrect relation between the teeth of the two dental arches when they approach each other by closing the jaws.
 There are three classes of malocclusions.
-In Class I, the jaws are in their normal position but there may be crossbites, open bites, crowded teeth, and gaps between teeth.
+In Class I, the jaws are in their natural position but there may be types of crossbites, open bites, crowded teeth, and gaps between the teeth.
 In Class II, the upper jaw and teeth severely overlap the lower jaw and teeth.
 Finally, Class III occurs when the lower jaw protrudes or juts forward, causing the lower jaw and teeth to overlap the upper jaw and teeth.

 Based on the type and severity of malocclusions, fixed or removable orthodontics may be applied to correct the position of jaws.
-Depending on the patient’s age and the type of malocclusion, orthodontic treatments should be followed by maxillofacial surgery in some cases to achieve the desired therapeutic result.
+Depending on the patient’s age and the type of malocclusion, orthodontic treatments often are followed by maxillofacial surgery in some cases to achieve the desired therapeutic result.

 Orthodontic treatment of Class-II malocclusions

 An abnormally forward maxilla is a Class-II malocclusion.
-Therefore, orthodontic treatments aim to push the upper jaw and teeth backward.
+The orthodontic treatment for this will be to aim to push the upper jaw and teeth backward.
 The maxilla overlaps the mandible in a Class-II malocclusion, and functional treatments are required to push the mandible forward.
 In general, orthodontic treatments can more effectively correct Class-II malocclusions before puberty.

 Orthodontic treatment of Class-III malocclusions